Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Strange resonances and the

 Note that, customarily, the coupling of a resonance to an amplitude is defined as follows:

 where $q(s)$ is the center-of-mass momentum of the scattering system and $\ell$ the angular momentum of the partial wave.

-If the resonance is not isolated, i.e., there are several overlapping resonances or nearby thresholds, extra poles can be introduced into the Padé by increasing the order of $R_M(s,s_0)$.
+If the resonance is not isolated, i.e., there are several overlapping resonances or nearby thresholds, extra poles can be introduced into the Padé by increasing the degree of $R_M(s,s_0)$.
 These new poles will take account of the other resonances or they will mimic the other analytic structures present in the amplitude.
-In principle, nearby thresholds are associated to cuts in the complex plane, which can be approximated up to the desired accuracy by including a sufficiently large number of extra poles.
+In principle, nearby thresholds are associated with cuts in the complex plane, which can be approximated up to the desired accuracy by including a sufficiently large number of extra poles.

-The methodology implemented in~\cite{Pelaez:2016klv} to extract strange resonances from the CFD fit in \cite{Pelaez:2016tgi} can be summarized as follows: \begin{itemize} \item We define the variation in the pole position when changing our calculation form order $N$ to order $N+1$.
+The methodology implemented in~\cite{Pelaez:2016klv} to extract strange resonances from the CFD fit in \cite{Pelaez:2016tgi} can be summarized as follows: \begin{itemize} \item We define the variation in the pole position when changing our calculation from $N^{th}$ to $(N+1)^{th}$ degree.
 Thus, for each $N$, starting from $N=1$, we define $\Delta \sqrt{s_p^N}_{sys}\equiv\left|\sqrt{s_p^N}-\sqrt{s_p^{N-1}}\right|$, which is calculated for a grid of $s_0$ in a big region surrounding the resonance.
-We consider our best $s_0$ as the one which minimizes these uncertainties, thus improving the convergence of the series. \item The statistical uncertainty is thus added by means of a Montecarlo re-sampling over the fits. \item We truncate the Pad\'e sequence at a given $N$ when $\Delta \sqrt{s_p^N}_{sys}$ is considerably smaller than the statistical uncertainty. \end{itemize}
+We consider our best $s_0$ as the one which minimizes these uncertainties, thus improving the convergence of the series. \item The statistical uncertainty is thus added by employing a Montecarlo re-sampling over the fits. \item We truncate the Pad\'e sequence at a given $N$ when $\Delta \sqrt{s_p^N}_{sys}$ is considerably smaller than the statistical uncertainty. \end{itemize}

-This procedure makes use of the smaller possible number of derivatives, which usually offers better stability and smaller deviations for the statistical uncertainties.
-Unfortunately, different parameterizations compatible within uncertainties with the CFD, could yield somewhat different derivatives.
+This procedure makes use of the smallest possible number of derivatives, which usually offers better stability and smaller deviations for the statistical uncertainties.
+Unfortunately, different parameterizations compatible within uncertainties with the CFD could yield somewhat different derivatives.
 This might be the only source of some relatively mild model or parameterization dependence, which we will consider as an additional systematic error.
 Thus, in order to estimate this systematic uncertainty, we extract the resonance pole implementing the whole Pad\'e sequence method but using different functional forms fitted to describe the CFD within uncertainties.
-We consider this approach to produce a robust, precise determination of resonance parameters and their uncertainties, but avoiding any model dependence in the determination.
+We consider this approach to produce a robust, precise determination of resonance parameters and their uncertainties but avoiding or at least reducing considerably any model dependence.